lordpaddington/CleaningDataProject/README.md

 The output file will be placed in the R working directory as **averages.csv**.
 To save it in a different file, change the *output_file* parameter.

+Expect the script to run for several minutes due to the size of the data to be loaded.

 ## How it works?

 The script does the following: